-Tickets are $17.50 for adults and less for children based on age ranges.
+Tickets are $17.50 for adults and less for children based on age range.

 I liked the hurricane simulator which allows you to feel a 78 MPH wind of a category 1 firsthand.

-I stopped at the onsite snack house for a sandwich, fries and a drink and was happy with them.
-It felt fun, like that kind of place should for kids and families.
+I stopped at the onsite snack house for a sandwich, fries, and a drink and was happy with them.
+It felt fun, like that kind of place should be for kids and families.